 Does Skin Tone Matter?

 These days you can find shimmer products that have much better formulations than in the past.
-Instead of color being the key, it’s really the intensity of pigment.
+Instead of color is the key, it’s really the intensity of pigment.
 Fair and light skin tones usually look better in softer, lighter shimmers.
-Intense, vibrant colors are better for deep skin tones because they need more pigment to actually show up on the skin, like golds, bronze and purples.
+Intense, vibrant colors are better for deep skin tones because they need more pigment to actually show up on the skin, like golds, bronze, and purples.

 Because of variations in our skin tones, the choice of shimmer shades for the face is individual and depends on the makeup brand that is used.
 It comes down to experimentation.

 In general, some colors have been known to look better on certain skin tones:

 - Fair/Light – soft pink, soft lilac, sky blue, icy blue, and silvers.